 Great news!
 You do not need to be in shape or flexible to benefit from the practice of yoga.
 Yoga is for EVERYbody at any stage in the game.
 By practicing regularly you will notice your physical health improve as well as your flexibility.
 Touching your toes is NOT a prerequisite to yoga.
 We promise.

 - Mat: Students are encouraged to buy their own mat once they have decided to practice on a regular basis.
-A good mat is key!
-Both generic and Manduka mats can be purchased at the studio.
+A good mat is key! alo, Manduka and Jade mats can be purchased at the studio.
 Mats can also be rented for $2.00.

-- Water: Each student should bring a large water bottle to class.
-However; students lose a significant amount of liquid during practice, therefore, it is encouraged to hydrate throughout the day before and after practice.
-The more hydrated your body is-the better your practice will be!
-Water bottles are available for rent at the studio for $2.00.
+- Water: Each student should bring a large water bottle to class and take advantage of our hydration station to keep it full.
+Students lose a significant amount of liquid during practice, therefore, it is encouraged to hydrate throughout the day before and after practice.
+The more hydrated your body is, the better your practice will be!
 Hint: Adding ice to your water will counter-effect the heat, so keep your water room temp!

 - IF HEATED CLASS: Large Towel(s): As our bodies heat up and we begin to sweat, our mats quickly become very slippery.
-To prevent slipping, each student should bring a towel to put over his/her mat.
-A commonly used product used (also rented and sold) at yV is a flat towel called a yogitoe.
+To prevent slipping, each student should bring a towel to put over his/her mat and a face towel.
+A commonly used product used at yV is a flat towel called a yogitoe.
+We sell and also rent mat and face yogitoes.
 These are super helpful in keeping you in place!

 Can I reserve a spot online?